bbcawodu/careadvisors-backend/docs/API_Version_2/Consumer_Backend_API.md

 ```

 - Adding a consumer database entry.
-    - To add a consumer database entry, the value for "Database Action" in the POST request must equal "Consumer Addition".
+    - To add a consumer database entry, the value for "Database Action" in the JSON Body must equal "Consumer Addition".
     - All other fields except "Consumer Database ID" must be filled.
     - The response JSON document will have a dictionary object as the value for the "Data" key with key value pairs for all the fields of the added database entry.

 - Modifying a consumer database entry.
-    - To modify a consumer database entry, the value for "Database Action" in the POST request must equal "Consumer Modification".
+    - To modify a consumer database entry, the value for "Database Action" in the JSON Body must equal "Consumer Modification".
     - All other fields must be filled.
-    - All key value pairs in the POSTed JSON document correspond to updated fields for specified "Consumer Database ID"
+    - All key value pairs in the JSON Body document correspond to updated fields for specified "Consumer Database ID"
     - 'cps_consumer' key must be present in order to modify cps consumer info
         - If 'cps_consumer' key is not present
             - no change to 'cps_consumer' and 'cps_info' fields for related consumer